 - External Devices (this section is available in the Computers tab only)

-All external devices that are registered with the Goverlan Reach Gateway Services.
-External devices have their own hierarchy of folders based on their organization ID.
-Note that this category is not displayed if Gateway Services have not been enabled.
+All external devices that registered with the Goverlan Reach Gateway Services are in this container.
+External devices have their hierarchy of folders based on their organization ID.
+Note that this category is not displayed if Gateway Services are not enabled.

 - Favorites Container (this section is available in the Computers tab only)

-To browse through the Active Directory structure, simply double click on the parent container to disclose its child containers.
+To browse through the Active Directory structure, just double-click on the parent container to disclose its child containers.
 Do this until the desired child domain, organizational unit or container is reached.